 How about Asia?
 Right now, I have good and slow days in Taipei but I wouldn’t miss any of it for the world.
 I wouldn’t exchange any good or even bad memories here and un-do things that made me upset either, since all of these make the time and experience here so much more real and not just a “passing-by fun exchange trip” where I drink, eat and party myself through half the semester and sleep the other.
 I feel like my time here is more than

 just a drop-in into the country because I have made friends and I have let people into my life, I have my cute little place with roommates that make it feel like a little home and I try (and fail miserably) every day to order and speak in Chinese.

 And why not?
 There is nothing like bad timing or a risky mistake if you want to try something new, especially when studies are done or a new job opportunity opens up – and a new life chapter starts.
 Isn’t that exciting?
-And I mean, if everything fails you can always come back right?
-Copenhagen, the wonderful perfect Marble Church and a good Flaeskesteg Sandwich – will always take me back when I don’t feel home in Asia or anywhere else anymore😊
+And I mean, if everything fails you can always come back, right?
+Copenhagen, the wonderful perfect Marble Church, and a good Flaeskesteg Sandwich – will always take me back when I don’t feel at home in Asia or anywhere else anymore😊

 My latest article which was also shared on the Huffington Post : Friendships and relationships with a due date